• Skip to primary navigation

 pinterest image of a plate with spaghetti and veggie balls.

-Tender chickpea meatballs with zucchini, carrots, and cheese served with marinara sauce and pasta; this is our favorite vegetarian meatball recipe.
+The tender chickpea meatballs with zucchini, carrots, and cheese are served with marinara sauce and pasta; this is our favorite vegetarian meatball recipe.

 I have to say that we do have a soft spot for meatballs in our family.
-We love the real meatballs, made mostly with turkey or beef, sometimes with pork or fish, but not only those.
-And we love our vegetarian chickpea meatballs just as much.
-It's a super easy recipe made with pantry staples; it's all about searching and blending some ingredients, forming balls, and baking them in the oven.
+We love real meatballs, like turkey meatballs without breadcrumbs, Turkish beef kofta, and pork meatballs in tomato sauce, but we love our vegetarian chickpea meatballs just as much.
+This is a super easy recipe made with pantry staples; it's all about searching and blending some ingredients, forming balls, and baking them in the oven.

 I am trying a new meatball recipe at least once a month, and we love most of them.
 This vegetarian meatball recipe is a new variation that my kids love.
 So filling and satisfying, yet completely wholesome and healthy.